Adapting Unstoppable Learning

 “This book contains practical, proven tools and strategies for supporting diverse learners in inclusive classrooms.
 It is a rich resource containing conceptual frameworks and processes, as well as examples and access to downloadable tools.
 Adapting Unstoppable Learning is a must-have resource for anyone interested in facilitating successful inclusion.”

 “Adapting Unstoppable Learning is a phenomenal resource for educators invested in meeting the needs of all students.
 Yazmin Pineda Zapata and Rebecca Brooks do an extraordinary job providing the reader with countless strategies for student success.
 Strategies listed in the book are followed by concrete examples, thereby making it incredibly easy for collaborating educators to understand and ultimately implement these techniques with individual students, as well as groups of students within the classroom.”

+“Adapting Unstoppable Learning is a resource that should be in the hands of every teacher—both special education and general education—principal, and special education director.
+Our charge as educators is to provide all students access to the richness of the core curriculum.
+The key word is access—not exposure.
+This book is a guide to making this charge a reality.
+The researched-based approach to learning, coupled with the practical strategies for designing accessible lessons, make Adapting Unstoppable Learning a tool that will open doors for struggling students to experience successful learning in the general education classroom.
 Authors Pineda Zapata and Brooks are educators in the truest sense of the word.
 Their day-to-day work with students shows us that adaptations, modifications, and supports are not just doable but are a necessary component to providing access to the rigors of learning for all.
 This book provides an opportunity for learning and insight for those who do the important work of teaching to reflect on the question, What best serves our students, and how do we make that happen?”